 Now we discuss each type of memory one by one in detail:

-(i) RAM (Random Access Memory): It is a volatile memory.
+- RAM (Random Access Memory): It is a volatile memory.
 Volatile memory stores information based on the power supply.
-If the power supply fails/ interrupted/stopped, all the data & information on this memory will be lost.
+If the power supply fails/ interrupted/stopped, all the data and information on this memory will be lost.
 RAM is used for booting up or start the computer.
-It temporarily stores programs/ data which has to be executed by the processor.
+It temporarily stores programs/data which has to be executed by the processor.
 RAM is of two types:

-- D RAM (Dynamic RAM): It uses capacitors and transistors and stores the data as a charge on the capacitors.
+- D RAM (Dynamic RAM): D RAM uses capacitors and transistors and stores the data as a charge on the capacitors.
 They contain thousands of memory cells.
 It needs refreshing of charge on capacitor after a few milliseconds.
 This memory is slower than S RAM.